Sayula Monthly Rainfall & Precipitation

 This page shows both the average monthly rainfall and the number of rainy days in Sayula, Jalisco, Mexico.
 These values are calculated using 30 years of data (1990–2020) to ensure accuracy.
 Let's explore the details to provide you with a complete overview.

-Sayula has a relatively rainy climate with high precipitation levels, averaging 1188 mm of rainfall annually.
+Sayula has a relatively rainy climate with high precipitation levels, averaging 1188 mm (47 in) of rainfall annually.
+Despite the high annual total, it does experience a distinct dry and rainy season during certain months.
+Examine our detailed charts below to understand these seasonal patterns.

 Monthly Precipitation Levels

 Significant seasonal changes in precipitation occur throughout the year.
-During the wet season, July receives substantial rainfall, averaging 255 mm of precipitation, recorded across 18 rainy days.
+During the wettest month, July receives substantial rainfall, averaging 255 mm (10 in) of precipitation, recorded across 18 rainy days.

 The map below shows the annual precipitation across Mexico.
 You can also select the different months in case you are interested in a specific month.

-Sayula’s average annual precipitation is 1188 mm.
-Let’s compare this to some popular worldwide tourist destinations:
+Sayula's average annual precipitation is 1188 mm (47 in).
+Let's compare this to some popular worldwide tourist destinations:

 Precipitation amounts are measured using specific gauges installed at weather stations, collecting both rain and snow and any other type of precipitation.
 Rainfall is measured directly in millimeters, while that from snow and ice is obtained by melting it.
 Automated systems often incorporate heaters to make this easier.